JennEYoon/learn-mldl/dlai/tasks.md

  * Read Papers\Artistic Style Transfer paper -- finish my blog post.
  * Tensorflow Hello World and Tensorflow Tutorial notebooks -- Do.

+### Tasks 9/23/2019

+ * Class4, Week 4 has Neural Style Art notebook.
+ * Read paper and do this notebook in the next 2 weeks, even if can't understand all parts.
+ * Post on "Articles.html" on datasciY.com.
+ * First finish adding links.
+Janelia, GAN, Segmentation, links to videos, Neural Style Transfer with Art.  - do this week.

+--- end ---